snoopy82481/new_template_k3s/README.md

 6. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.

-### :sailboat:&nbsp; Installing k3s with Ansible
+### ⛵ Installing k3s with Ansible

-:round_pushpin: Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
+📍 Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
 After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for use with interacting with your cluster with `kubectl`.

 1. Verify Ansible can view your config by running `task ansible:list`